Skip to main content

 Encourages mindfulness

-Tuning into taste, texture, and warmth pulls you gently back into the moment.
-It reminds you that eating isn’t only physical—it’s one of the easiest ways to practice being present.
+It reminds you that eating is not only a physical necessity, but one of the most accessible ways to practice being present.

 🕯️ How to Create a Slow Meal Ritual